HEPTHools/Adinkra/README.md

-The tutorial [AdinkraTutorial.nb](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/AdinkraTutorial.nb) shows in depth how to use many of the tools of the Adinkra.m package listed below on this page.
+The tutorials show in depth how to use many of the tools of the Adinkra.m package listed below on this page.

 ## Download Instructions